 Argentina is a real paradise for adventure junkies climbing, rafting, paragliding, hiking etc. There are a couple of great rivers for rafting in Argentina Chimehuin river near San Martin de Los Andes is one of them, the rapids here are between 2+/3 difficulty level.

-Puente de la Mujer (Woman’s bridge), Buenos Aires.
-Argentinian capital is probably the most beautiful city in South America with a lot to see and to do be it a tango show, an art museum, a planetarium or a great steak place.
+Puente de la Mujer (Woman’s bridge), Buenos Aires – the most beautiful and romantic city in South America.
+There is a lot to see and to do in Buenos Aires; be it a tango show, an art museum, a planetarium or a great steak place.
 Walking or cycling around the city is a great way to explore it and discover some secret corners.

 Giant cactus Cardones that grow in the North of Argentina in Salta province can grow up to 10m with a life measure hundreds of years.
 The park Los Cardones located at 2700m above the sea level and is considered to be one of the highlights of the area.
 Except for cactus here you can see some ruins, animals e.g. foxes, guanacos, condors etc.

 When it comes to the largest or the biggest in the world Argentina has quite a few of them like Perito Moreno glacier in Los Glaciares National park, one of the largest glacier in the world.
 Even after seen hundreds of photos when you are there next to it it’s incredible.
-If just observing is not enough for you you can venture on a cruise boat that brings you closer to the glacier or even go on a hiking adventure and walk on it with crampons and ice ax.
-Read HERE about our experience at Perito Moreno.
+If just observing is not enough for you you can venture on a cruise boat that brings you closer to the glacier or even go ice trekking on Perito Merino glacier geared with crampons and an ice axe!

 Floralis Generica, a giant flower sculpture in the center of Buenos Aires.
 The steel and aluminum flower is alive it closes on opens its petals according to the time of the day, the spectacular performance of the 23 m giant flower.